 - A New Zealand Certificate in Fashion Technology (Level 3) or similar at a technical institute.

-- Toi-Ohomai website - information on sewing courses
+- Toi Ohomai website - information on garment construction pathways

 A minimum of three years of secondary education is recommended.
 Useful subjects include digital technologies, maths and processing technologies.

 - patient and good problem solvers

 - able to work well under pressure

 - community or night courses in dressmaking